AppCode lets you translate your Stylus code into CSS on the fly.

-- To start creating a File Watcher, open the Settings/Preferences dialog box by choosing File Watchers under the Tools node.
-The File Watchers page that opens, shows the list of File Watchers that are already configured in the project. on the main menu, and then click
+- In the Settings/Preferences dialog (⌘,), and then click File Watchers under Tools.
+The File Watchers page that opens, shows the list of File Watchers that are already configured in the project.

-- Click the Add button or press ⌘N and choose the Stylus predefined template from the pop-up list.
+- Click the or press ⌘N and choose the Stylus predefined template from the list.

 Compiling the code